BestTimesToVisit.com Logo

 When is the absolute best time to experience the Kerala Backwaters, and what should I expect weather-wise?

 For the most pleasant weather, aim for the dry season between September and March.
-You'll enjoy sunny days, lower humidity, and minimal rain, making it perfect for cruising the canals.
-Avoid the monsoon season (June to August) if you prefer uninterrupted exploration, though some find the lush greenery and dramatic skies during this time quite magical.
+You'll enjoy sunny days with lower humidity, perfect for cruising the canals.
+Avoid the monsoon season (June to August) if you prefer uninterrupted sightseeing, though the lush greenery is undeniably beautiful then, and houseboats still operate, albeit with caution.

 What is the cheapest month to visit Kerala Backwaters, India?